vibstayal/windpact/README.md

 # windpact
-AWS Diagrams
-Windpact project AWS diagram for file upload using AWS Cognito service for authentication.
+Windpact project: AWS diagram for file upload using AWS Cognito service for authentication.